prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 $ ssh robot@172.16.77.Z
 {{< / highlight >}}

+## Troubleshooting WiFi

+### ifconfig Output Not What Expected
+IP addresses 172, 192, and 10 are all private IPV4 addresses.
+If your ifconig output displays one of these instead of the exact one you typed, please try the SSH step.
+If you can SSH into the car, no need to worry about this step!
+Otherwise, try deleting the wifi connection and making a new with the correct settings.

+### Can't SSH
+One issue that might arise on your robot is that even though it is connected to a wifi network, you cannot ssh into the car or view websites from the browser built into the car.
+This can occur if the date/time of your car is very different from the real time.
+Try manually setting the date/time and once you verify that the internet is working, you can switch back to automatic date/time mode.

 ## Connect the bluetooth controller
 Note the column of icons on the left-side of the Ubuntu GUI.
 Click on the uppermost one, and type **Bluetooth**.
 Use the search result to open the **Bluetooth** dialog.
 Turn on the PS4 controller by pressing on the **Playstation** button. **Note that the controller must first be charged using a USB-mini cable.** The LED on the front of the controller should flash.
-Put the controller into pairing mode by simultaneously holding down the **Playstation** button and the **Share** button.
-The LED on the front of the controller should continuously emit quick flashes.
+Put the controller into pairing mode by simultaneously pressing and holding down the **Playstation** button and the **Share** button.
+The LED on the front of the controller should continuously emit quick, strobe-like flashes.

 Next, in the **Devices** sidebar, click on the plus icon in the lower left corner.
 In the dialog that pops up, choose **Input devices(mice,keyboards,etc.)** in the **Device type** drop down.
 There should now be a single entry labelled **Wireless Controller**.
 Click it, and then click **Next** in the lower right corner.
 After the dialog reports **Successfully set up new device 'Wireless Controller'**, close the **Bluetooth** dialog.

+Note that this can sometimes take a few tries to get it working on the Jetson Nano, so no worries if it didn't work immediately on the first attempt

 {{< figure src="/hardware/build_instructions/15_07_pair_controller.png" width="800">}}

 ## Setup Docker & Install MuSHR stack
 Now we are going to install MuSHR.
+Unlike installing Docker on a desktop/laptop computer, some extra steps need to be taken to install on a Jetson Nano/Orin platform.

+First off, the nvidia-docker/docker is pre-installed for the specific hardware using the NVIDIA image we provided earlier, but Docker Compose is not.
+THe following steps are what is needed in order to get Docker Compose onto the robot:
 Fortunately, robot setup is similar to the simulation setup.
 Follow the following from the [noetic quickstart tutorial](/tutorials/noetic_quickstart).

-- **Installing Docker**
-  - IMPORTANT NOTE: Only install **docker-compose** as the nvidia-docker/docker is pre-installed for the specific hardware
+{{< highlight bash >}}
+$ sudo apt-get install curl
+$ sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+$ sudo chmod +x /usr/local/bin/docker-compose
+$ pip install docker-compose
+{{< / highlight >}}

+Now, the steps for installing the MuSHR Docker Container on the car are the same as installing the container on a Desktop device.
+Please follow the section titled **Installing MuSHR Docker Container** from the [noetic quickstart tutorial](/tutorials/noetic_quickstart).

 - **Installing MuSHR Docker Container**
   - NOTE: when ask "Are you installing on robot and need all the sensor drivers? (y/n)" respond "y" so that the sensor drivers are installed.